szyminson/jsos-msg-lookup/README.md

 Delete `.creds` file from jml's directory.

 ### Less secure but easier to automate way
 You can optionally provide jml with your credentials using environment variables.
-Just use `.env` file or export your env variables before running jml.
+Place `.env` file constructed as in `.env.example` in jml's directory or export your env variables before running jml.